Action Plan Based on the Law for Measures to Support the Development of the Next Generation

 (1) Institutional Development

-- April 1, 2022~: Creating an employment environment that makes it easier to take childcare leave
+- From April 1, 2022: Creating an employment environment that makes it easier to take childcare leave

 ① Establish a consultation desk in the General Affairs and Personnel Division